Same-sex marriage in the United Kingdom: Political parties

-Green Party of England and Wales: On 22 May 2009, the Green Party called for an end to the ban on civil marriages between same-sex couples in Britain and in other EU member states.
+On 22 May 2009, the Green Party of England and Wales called for an end to the ban on civil marriages between same-sex couples in Britain and in other member states of the European Union.
 Party leader Caroline Lucas said the party wants marriage for same-sex couples and that married same-sex couples who travel throughout Europe should be able to have their relationship recognised on the same basis as married heterosexual couples.
 Peter Tatchell, who was the party's candidate for Oxford East at the time, said there is a "confusing patchwork" of different partnership laws throughout Europe and that "for a majority of lesbian and gay couples their legal rights stop at their own borders".
 He said, the "best and most universally recognised system of partnership" is civil marriage and, "anything less is second class and discrimination".

 Religious bodies

 At their Yearly Meeting in 2009, the Quakers decided to recognise opposite-sex and same-sex marriages equally and perform marriage ceremonies for same-sex couples, making them the first mainstream religious body in the United Kingdom to do so.
 Under the law at that time, registrars were not allowed to legally officiate at a marriage between same-sex couples but the Quakers stated that the law did not preclude them from "playing a central role in the celebration and recording of same-sex marriages" and asked the government to change the law so that these marriages would be recognised.
 In a joint press release in 2012, the Quakers, Liberal Jews, and Unitarians gave their endorsement to the same-sex marriage consultation.

 The largest Christian denominations were wholly opposed to the legislation to recognise and perform same-sex marriages.
 The leaders of the Catholic Church in England and Wales were vocal in opposition, urging both parishioners and schools within its care to sign a petition against the government plans, as did the Catholic Church in Scotland.
 The leaders of the Church of England were concerned that the legalisation of same-sex marriage would undermine the Church's position as the state religion of England.
-The Methodist Church of Great Britain, in responding to the government consultation on same-sex marriage, acknowledged in 2012 that many Methodist churches had, over the previous 20 years, affirmed and celebrated the participation of gay men and lesbians in a union, but noted that the Methodist Church would not use the word "marriage" with reference to same-sex unions.
-However, in June 2021 the Methodist Church's conference voted to allow same-sex marriages to be solemnised in their places of worship.
+The Methodist Church of Great Britain, in responding to the government consultation on same-sex marriage, acknowledged in 2012 that many Methodist churches had, over the previous 20 years, affirmed and celebrated the relationships of same-sex partners, but noted that the Methodist Church would not use the word "marriage" with reference to same-sex unions.
+However, the Methodist Church would later vote to allow same-sex marriages to be solemnised in its places of worship in 2021.
 In 2012, the Muslim Council of Britain launched a campaign against same-sex marriage.
 The Chief Rabbi, Baron Sacks, and the Rabbinical Council of the United Synagogue also came out in opposition to the plans, stating that same-sex marriage was "against Jewish law".